Skip to main content

 Advertisements to minors are prohibited for cannabis businesses.

-Since legalization, the state has also experienced a rise in employment and tourism.
+Since legalization, the state has experienced a rise in employment and tourism.

 Please visit the Arizona Department of Health Services website for additional details on the state's cannabis regulations, both for medical and recreational use.